-One of the oldest markets in Old Delhi, Chandni Chowk is Old Delhi's main thoroughfare which is a chaotic shopping street lined by hawkers and porters with narrow lanes offering full medieval bazaar experience.
+One of the oldest markets in Old Delhi, Chandni Chowk is Old Delhi's main thoroughfare which is a chaotic wholesale market lined by hawkers and porters offering full medieval bazaar experience.
 It is an important historical site renowned for the availability of every kind of goods as well as food.
 It was constructed in the 17th-century b the Mughal ruler of India Shah Jahan.
 It is situated opposite the Red Fort and provides a view of the Fatehpuri Mosque.

 Crisscrossed by narrow streets with shops jostling for space, Chandi Chowk gives a feel of old Delhi shopping.
 Since the 17th-century era, this places is rightly called a "shoppers paradise" in Delhi.
 During the reign of Shah Jahan, there was a tree-lined canal running through its centre, reflecting the moon.
 Hence, the name "Chandni Chowk" came to being which means "moonlight place".
 Shopping at Chandni Chowk is fun as the market is distributed in several streets and these narrow streets are inundated with vibrant varieties of clothes, perfumes, electronic items, jewellery, candles, idols of deities and lifestyle goods.